MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 ```

 This prints out all the repositories.
-[Note: for some reason the github api returned 30 repositories and I'll be opening a issue for this]

 Furthermore, I used the [Google Sheets Api](https://developers.google.com/sheets/api) to formulate the following sheet automatically (kindly refer to the link)-